kristel-/spatial-visualization-with-r/plottingMaps.md

 1. join the same data with the initial dataframe;
-2. join with previously created dataframe, which already conatains parish frequency infromation;
+2. join the new frequency data with previously created dataframe, which already contains parish frequency infromation;
-3. join with the dialect dataframe;
+3. join the new frequency data with the dialect dataframe;

 Here we continue with the second option.